kris-brown/SMT_term_rewriting/README.md

     E(S(i:N),S(j:N))
 ```

-The second argument for Sort/Operation declarations is important for both printing and parsing expressions of the GAT.
-Parsing is important due to arguments 2 and 3; see examples in `data/inputs/`.
+The second argument for Sort/Operation declarations instructs the program how to both print and parse expressions of the GAT.
+The argument types are given by the elements in `[...]`, and operations additionally require to specify an output sort.
+Rules are given a name, description, and two entities which should be considered equivalent.

 ## Examples